-Beginning on January 1, 2019, there is a ban on the possession and/or consumption of "hard alcohol" while on chapter property.
+There is a ban on the possession and/or consumption of "hard alcohol" while on chapter property.
 "Hard alcohol" is defined as any beverage more than 15 percent alcohol by volume or 30-proof.

 The term "property" for purposes of this policy means a premises, residence, domicile, or facility, further defined below: